circleci/circleci-docs/jekyll/_cci2/notifications.md

 ## Enable Web Notifications

-Perform the following to enable web notifications:
+Perform the following steps to enable web notifications:

 1. Go to your [CircleCI user settings](https://circleci.com/account/notifications){:rel="nofollow"}.
 Enable the toggle for "Web Notifications" at the bottom of the document.